cdeil/python-discrete-optimization-examples/README.md

 See README files, Python scripts and notebooks in the sub-folders for each package.

+A nice introduction to some of these packages is [here](http://www.mathopt.org/Optima-Issues/optima103.pdf).

 ## Examples

 * A `*_getting_started.py` for each package, with the front-page docs example, so that you can try it out quickly.